lemonrock/.cargo/templates/README.md

-# .cargo
+# NAME

-[.cargo] is a rust crate.
+[NAME] is a rust crate.

 ## Licensing

 The license for this project is MIT.

-[.cargo]: https://github.com/lemonrock/.cargo ".cargo GitHub page"
+[NAME]: https://github.com/lemonrock/NAME "NAME GitHub page"